DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 > The team is responsible for executing the tasks **and** monitoring and managing process and progress.

-Self-management entails freedom *and* responsibility.
+Freedom *and* responsibility.

+Mindset of the organization and the team.

-Self-management requires a certain mindset among the team and the organization around the team.
+Note: Self-management entails freedom *and* responsibility.
+This requires a certain mindset on the team and in the organization around the team.

 <div style="text-align: left; margin: auto; width: 60%;">